Skip to content

 The takeaway is that ACV helps you normalize the value of your customer contracts over a consistent period (usually a year) so you can make apples-to-apples comparisons and informed business decisions.

-Considerations for Multi-Year Contracts
+Multi-Year Contracts and ACV

 When including or excluding one-time fees in the first year of multi-year contracts, there are a few important considerations.